wojciech-kulik/FlashSpace/README.md

 ### Picture-In-Picture Support

-FlashSpace partially supports Picture-In-Picture mode.
-This is an experimental feature and can be enabled in the App Settings -> Workspaces.
+FlashSpace supports Picture-In-Picture mode.
+This is an experimental feature and can be disabled in the App Settings -> Workspaces.

 macOS does not offer a public API to hide a specific window, and hiding the app also hides the PiP window.
-To work around this issue, FlashSpace identifies if the app supports PiP and **minimizes** all windows except the PiP window.
+To work around this issue, FlashSpace identifies if the app supports PiP and **hides in a screen corner** all windows except the PiP window.

-This approach is not perfect because there is a visible minimization and restoration animation.
-However, it allows you to keep the PiP window visible when switching between workspaces.
-If the PiP window is not visible, the standard behavior is applied and no minimization is performed.
+If the PiP window is not visible, the standard behavior is applied and no hiding is performed.

 Supported browsers: Safari, Zen Browser, Chrome, Firefox, Brave, Vivaldi, Arc, Opera.